yijisoo/yijisoo.github.io/_drafts/definition-of-research.md

 This definition may differ from others because it does not assume that the results of research can guarantee an absolute truth, which can only rarely happen (e.g., a mathematical proof in a condition of a specific axioms).

-The practical value of this defintion is helping researchers know what to focus when they conduct research.
-Because of the current academic research accumulation processes, researchers often focuses on persuading reviewers.
+My personal practical value of this defintion is that it helped me clarify what to focus when I conduct research.
+Any activities that eventually lower uncertainty of a fact will be a part of research.
+Often, when I was too obsessed with publishing a paper or submitting a proposal, I often

 This also makes me humble as a researcher.
 We do not invent something new.
 We merely discover and verify what is there.
 "Nothing new under the sun," a verb in Bible match well with this definition.